agorapp-dao/agorapp-solana/packages/content/solana/rust/intro-to-solana/public/03-cpi/lesson.md

 ## Program Derived Addresses (PDAs)

 Using a PDA, a program may be given the authority over an account and later transfer that authority to another program.

-This is possible because the program can act as the signer in the transaction that gives authority.
-This way, you can create and manage multiple instances of a program on the blockchain.
+For example, PDA can be used by the program to store (limited amount of) data _per user_.

-_Program Address_ is derived from seeds and a program ID (address).
+_Program Derived Address_ is derived from seeds and a program ID (address).
 It has no valid private key associated with it, and thus generating a signature for it is impossible.

 To create a PDA, you can use the `find_program_address` function from the `Pubkey` module.